-Due to Covid 19 most of the shows planned for 2020 have been cancelled but she looks forward to a better 2021 along with all the other artists in waiting for better times.
+Due to Covid 19 most of the shows planned for 2020 were cancelled but as they are slowly returning she looks forward to a better future along with all the other artists waiting for better times.

-Her work is on display and for sale at the Seaway Mall, Visual Artists of Welland Gallery until December 30th, 2020.
+Her work is on display and for sale at the Seaway Mall, Visual Artists of Welland Gallery until further notice.